hendisantika/springboot-rabbitmq-example/README.md

 3. Go to RabbitMQ Server install Directory C:\Program Files\RabbitMQ Server\rabbitmq_server-3.8.3\sbin
 4. Run command rabbitmq-plugins enable rabbitmq_management
 5. Open browser and enter http://localhost:15672/ to redirect to RabbitMQ Dashboard
-6. Also we can Open it with IP Address http://127.0.0.1:15672
+6. Also, we can Open it with IP Address http://127.0.0.1:15672
 7. Login page default username and password is guest
 8. After successfully login you should see RabbitMQ Home page

 ### Things todo List